anerip98/monitoring-cities/README.md

 # monitoring-cities
-This repository contains presentations and google earth engine code for monitoring and analysing cities.
+This repository contains presentations related to monitoring and analysing cities.